Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature

 - In early summertime, those already-ugly leaves will get even uglier as they turn black, shrivel up completely, and fall.
 Sometimes, after the infected leaves fall, another crop of leaves can form on the tree, but trees that are infected are weak and produce fruit (if you get any) that will be misshapen and covered with lesions in varying shapes.

 - This fruit will drop before it ripens and several years of the disease will make your peach tree severely weak with a reduction in the amount of fruit you are able to find usable.
 Usually, the tree won't die, but you may wish it would.

 Named the May 2018 "Disease of the Month"

-In order for a plant disease to be named "Disease of the Month" it must be of great concern to a lot of people.
-Peach leaf curl has/had the distinction in May 2018 of having that title, bestowed by the Pennsylvania State University's College of Agricultural Sciences, reporting on its website that this disease was the one that was frustrating people the most.
+In order for a plant disease to be named "Disease of the Month," it must be of great concern to a lot of people.
+Peach leaf curl has/had the distinction in May 2018 of having that title, bestowed by the Pennsylvania State University's College of Agricultural Sciences.
+Reporting on their website state that this disease was the one that was frustrating people the most.

 Spores that are produced on the surface of the leaf as the leaf matures will give the leaf a dusty appearance.
 The fruit can be infected and will either drop prematurely or be distorted on the surface.

 The spores are able to overwinter in bark crevices and around the peach buds and the primary infection occurs from the time the buds swell until the first leaves completely emerge.
 Any occurrence of rain will wash the spores into the buds.
 The primary infection can occur during long periods of cool weather (50-70 degrees Fahrenheit) or wet weather (greater than 95% humidity), both creating conditions that are ideal for the infection.
 Chances of infection are minimal, however, when the temperature is below 45 degrees Fahrenheit.
 Luckily, infections are rarely established if warm temperatures follow bud swell and rapid leaf development, even in the case of rain.

 This is a disease that says "Hello, I'm here!" and can be spotted easily from 20 yards while in a moving vehicle.